fastfins/fastfins.m/README.md

 % run fastfins_check_solvers() to check all the interfaces are installed
 * now fem_hp is formally supported by fastfins
-* distmesh is used by the spectral FEM package under fem_hp, need to check the license for distributing this package
+* distmesh (by Per-Olof Persson) is used by the spectral FEM package under fem_hp for complex geometries.
+* distmesh is under the terms of the GNU General Public License (version 2 or later).
-* tomo2d uses the tomography code written by J. Heikkinen to setup geometry of the forward model.
-We have the permission to use it.
-This may need to be re-written before releasing the code.
+* tomo2d contains a function of the tomography code written by J. Heikkinen for computing the cut length.

 # Examples